eparra/nss-deploy-test/README.md

 ## Overview

 This repository contains an Azure Resoure Manager (ARM) template for deploying Zscaler NSS in Azure cloud.
-This repository is for new development and testing.
-This repository is not supported by Zscaler at this time.
+This repository is for development / testing and is not supported by Zscaler at this time.

 **Documentation**